socomsystems/documentation/developer_manual/general/security.rst

 Auth bypass/privilege escalations happen when a user is able to perform unauthorized actions.

-Nextcloud offers three simple checks:
+cyfrSpaces offers three simple checks:

 * **OCP\\JSON::checkLoggedIn()**: Checks if the logged in user is logged in
 * **OCP\\JSON::checkAdminUser()**: Checks if the logged in user has admin privileges